UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_16.md

 Notes:

-So, finding the percentage error may be handy, can we compute something like that?
+So, finding the percentage error may be handy.
+Can we compute something like that?

 We can calculate a percentage error for each example.
 Now the errors are both positive (predict too high) and negative (predict too low).

-We can look at the absolute percent error which now shows us how far off we were direction not dependent.
+We can look at the absolute percent error which now shows us how far off we were independent of direction.

 Like MSE, we can take the average over all the examples.
 This is called **Mean Absolute Percent Error (MAPE)**.